 Why is this surprising?
 In recent years, there have been alarming stories about the future of the program in the news.
-Even at The Seniors Center, we’ve warned retirees about the need to protect benefits through the Social Security Lock-Box Act, which would keep money in the program.
+Even at The Seniors Center, we’ve warned retirees about the potential for benefits cuts.
 As the Social Security trust fund is depleted over time, keeping money out of the hands of politicians becomes more important.

 But despite all this, it looks like Americans are still confident that Social Security will be there for them when they retire.
 MarketWatch indicates that the program is “the primary source of income for many, if not most, retirees.”
 And while changes may come, it seems that most workers are confident that Social Security won’t go away entirely.